SmileyChris/django-includecontents/docs/using-components/template-tag-syntax.md

 The `{% includecontents %}` tag is the foundation of Django IncludeContents.
 It works similarly to Django's built-in `{% include %}` tag, but allows you to pass content blocks to the included template.

+!!! tip "Preview in the Showcase"
+    Use the [Showcase live preview](../showcase/live-preview.md) to experiment with `{% includecontents %}` snippets and copy the generated code as you adjust props.

 ## Basic Syntax

 ```django